 • No limit to the Best Western Rewards® points that can be earned using the credit card in a year

-• Use your Best Western Rewards® points in many ways – hotel stays, elite status upgrades◊◊, dining, airfare, gift cards and more.
+• Use your Best Western Rewards® points in many ways – hotel stays, dining, gift cards and more.

-• 1.99% promotional annual interest rate† (AIR) on balance transfers✪ for the first 10 full months
+• You could get a 1.99% promotional annual interest rate† (AIR) on balance transfers✪ for the first 10 full months